sheldrake/PM/handbook/code-review-checklist.md

 - [ ] Are the commit message clean?

 ### SOLID (object-oriented design) principles checklist
-In order to verify the sanity of the design, it's worth to go through the SOLID principles.
-Most probably it's worth to expand this items, into sublists helping to verify each principle.

 - [ ] Single responsibility principles
 - [ ] Open/closed principle